asibic/glassalpha/README.md

 ```

 That's it.
 You now have a complete audit report with model performance, SHAP explanations, and fairness metrics.

+**Tip:** Run `glassalpha doctor` anytime to check what features are available and see installation options.

 **More details:** See the [full installation guide](packages/README.md#installation) and [German Credit tutorial](https://glassalpha.com/examples/german-credit-audit/) to see what's in the report.